FabricMC/fabric-docs/develop/data-generation/advancements.md

 ## Advancement Structure {#advancement-structure}

 An advancement is made up a few different components.
-Along with the requirements, called "criterion," it may have:
+Along with the requirements, called "criterion", it may have:

 - Some `DisplayInfo` that tell the game how to show the advancement to players,
 - `AdvancementRequirements`, which are lists of lists of criteria, requiring at least one criterion from each sub-list to be completed,